Kris-QK/rust-graph-std/README.md

 Zero Data Leakage: Your code never leaves your server.

-👉 Contact us for pricing: [leoxiang252@gmail.com]
+👉 Contact us for pricing: leoxiang252@gmail.com

 📜 License
 Data: CC-BY 4.0 - You can use it commercially, but you must attribute RustMind Labs.

 Tools: MIT - Code in tools/ is open source.
+EOF